Bonjour! Welcome to the French homepage

 For all other French courses, refer to the prerequisites listed in the University Calendar to select a course appropriate for your competency level in French.

-If you are not sure which class to choose or if you need further information regarding French courses, please contact one of our instructors:
+If you are not sure which class to choose or if you need further information regarding French courses, please contact:

 Laurence Gauvreau: firstname.lastname@example.org